 Hundreds are reported dead from an earthquake that has struck Turkey and Syria

-BEIRUT — A powerful earthquake hit southern Turkey near the Syrian border early Monday, followed by aftershocks, and was felt in Syria and as far as Lebanon, Cyprus, Iraq and Egypt.
+BEIRUT — Hundreds are reported dead after a powerful earthquake hit southern Turkey near the Syrian border early Monday, followed by aftershocks, and was felt in Syria and as far as Lebanon, Cyprus, Iraq and Egypt.

 The 7.8 magnitude quake's epicenter was centered about 33 kilometers (20 miles) from Gaziantep, according to the United States Geological Survey.
 It was centered 18 kilometers (11 miles) deep.